chricacc/rails-test/README.md

 # This is a test app on Ruby on Rails

-I developed this really quickly to test the basics of Rails.
+I developed this in a few hours to test the basics of Rails.
 I followed the course from "freeCodeCamp.com" on YouTube, and tried to push it a bit further.

-//TODO : explore REST implementations
-//TODO : apply TDD
-//TODO : deploy this using Docker on my own server
-//TODO : discover Rail's tooling regarding monitoring/tracing/alerting

 ## Installation